rkaramc/tools-git-helper/README.md

-# Git Workflow Tool
+# Git Helper Tool

 [![built with Codeium/Windsurf](https://codeium.com/badges/main)](https://codeium.com/windsurf)

-Welcome to the Git Workflow Tool!
+Welcome to the Git Helper Tool!

 Do you find yourself struggling to come up with a clear commit message for your changes?
 Do you need a better way to review changes before committing?
 Have you made so many changes at once that you can't keep track of them all?